Csaldivar23/Project_4/README.md

 Finally, we dropped the index column as it contained unique information that could interfere with the model's accuracy.

 ## Training
-We created a scaler from StandardScaler using scikit-learn.
-Using the scaler we scaled 'plu4046', 'plu4225', 'plu4770', 'totalbags'.
-We then transformed the scaled data and labeled it scaled data.
+We used scikit-learn's StandardScaler to scale the features 'plu4046', 'plu4225', 'plu4770', and 'totalbags'.
-We defined our 'y' (terget variable) as 'averageprice'.
-Our 'X' (features) consisted of 'plu4046', 'plu4225', 'plu4770', 'totalbags', 'region', 'market', 'type', 'quarter'.
+The scaled data was then transformed and labeled as scaled_data.
+The target variable (y) was defined as 'averageprice', while the feature set (X) included 'plu4046', 'plu4225', 'plu4770', 'totalbags', 'region', 'market', 'type', and 'quarter'.

-`Every region is within a market and every market cotains the regions.
-So one of these features must always be dropped when defining X to avoid duplicate data.`
+*`Since every region belongs to a market, and every market contains regions, one of these features must be excluded from X to prevent duplicate or redundant data.`*

+Next, we converted all object-type columns into dummy variables using get_dummies.
-We then casted all of our object types using get_dummies.
-It is important to note that the data must be scaled prior to using get_dummies to avoid scaling the dummies.
+It's important to scale the numerical data before applying get_dummies to avoid scaling the generated dummy variables.

-We then split the dataset using scikit-learn's train_test_split.
+We then split the dataset into training and testing sets using scikit-learn's train_test_split.

-After training the data was fit to the model and predictions were made.
+Finally, the model was trained on the training set, and predictions were made using the test data.

 ## Results
 Random Forest Regressor